lxmrtnz/brute-force-detection/README.md

 ## Steps Taken

-### 1. Create the Alert Rule (Brute Force Attempt Detection)
+### 1. Create the Alert Rule
-Created the Alert rule in Microsoft Sentinel and set Mitre ATT&CK Framework categories based on the query.
+Created the Alert rule **`Brute Force Attempt Detection - lxmrtnz`** in Microsoft Sentinel and set Mitre ATT&CK Framework categories based on the query.
 This rule will be set to automatically create an incident if the rule is triggered.

 **Mitre ATT&CK Framework Categories**
 ```